Government of Kerala: Legislative branch

 The state assembly building in Thiruvananthapuram.

 The legislature comprises the governor and the legislative assembly, which is the highest political organ in the state.
 The governor has the power to summon the assembly or to close the same.
 All members of the legislative assembly are directly elected, normally once in every five years by the eligible voters who are above 18 years of age.
 The current assembly consists of 140 elected members and one member nominated by the governor from the Anglo-Indian community.
 The elected members select one of its own members as its chairman who is called the speaker.
 The speaker is assisted by the deputy speaker who is also elected by the members.
 The conduct of a meeting in the house is the responsibility of the speaker.

 The main function of the assembly is to pass laws and rules.
 Every bill passed by the house has to be finally approved by the governor before it becomes applicable.

 The normal term of the legislative assembly is five years from the date appointed for its first meeting.
 But while a proclamation of state of emergency is in operation, the said period will be extended by Parliament by Laws for a period not exceeding one year at a time.

 Judicial branch

+The Kerala High Court located in Eranakulam.

 The judiciary of Kerala functions as an independent branch of the state government, in accordance with the Constitution of India.
 The apex court in the state is the High Court of Kerala, which has jurisdiction over the state of Kerala and the Union Territory of Lakshadweep.
-It is located at Ernakulam.
+It is located at Kochi.

-The High Court is headed by the Chief Justice of Kerala, and comprises several judges appointed by the President of India in consultation with the Chief Justice of India and the Governor of Kerala.
-Below the High Court, the judicial system includes district and subordinate courts, family courts, magistrate courts, munsiff courts, and various special tribunals dealing with taxation, administrative matters, and consumer disputes.
+The High Court is headed by the Chief Justice of Kerala, and comprises 35 permanent judges and 12 additional judges appointed by the President of India in consultation with the Chief Justice of India and the Governor of Kerala.
+Below the High Court, the judicial system includes district and subordinate courts, various special courts and tribunals for specific cases.

+Kerala has 14 district and sessions courts, each headed by a Principal District and Sessions Judge.
+All these judicial districts are located in district headquarters, except at Manjeri, Thodupuzha, and Thalassery.

+These District Courts are vested with original, appellate, and revisional jurisdiction in both civil and criminal matters.

+Special courts and tribunals exist, including special courts for the trial of cases registered by the NIA, CBI, and Kerala Vigilance, as well as tribunals for specific matters, all functioning under the appellate jurisdiction of the High Court of Kerala.

+Besides these, Kerala has 78 Additional District Courts (including 50 Additional Motor Accident Claims Tribunals).
+The state also has 40 Sub Courts and 16 Additional Sub Courts.
+At the lower level, there are 57 Munsiff’s Courts, 24 Additional Munsiff’s Courts, and 20 Judicial Magistrate’s Courts, making a total of 77 Munsiff and Magistrate Courts.
+In addition, Kerala has 28 Family Courts, 27 Motor Accident Claims Tribunals, one Waqf Tribunal, 22 Fast Track Courts, and 30 Gram Nyayalayas.